08 Nov 2018

 At the Caird Library we receive questions about sailing times between two ports of call very frequently.

-Although a question as this may seem straightforward, it has some more complicated elements.
+Although a question like this may seem straightforward, it has some more complicated elements.

 The answer depends upon the size of the ship, the size and number of sails the ship had, the time of year it sailed, its hull shape, and whether the ship was in heavy cargo, light cargo or a warship.